-A Spanish-Colonial Revival home built in 1927 in the Hancock Park neighborhood of Los Angeles, California.
+A Spanish-Colonial Revival home built in 1927 in the Hancock Park neighborhood of Los Angeles

 BRINGING THE MEDITERRANEAN HOME

 A perfect opportunity to replace the water-thirsty turf lawn with an organized, formal yet naturalistic, drought-tolerant Mediterranean garden.
-The garden is designed to embrace the sloping terrain.
-Each tier is fully developed as its own space, upon having ascended the steps to the entry then there is the opportunity to reflect on the garden as a whole.
-The new entry steps have a simple yet textural sand finish with saw-cut grooves and an 8” tall cheek wall that will frame the entire passage to the front door and rose garden.
+The garden is designed to embrace the sloping terrain and each tier is fully developed as its own space.
+Upon ascending the steps to the entry, there is an opportunity to reflect on the garden as a whole.
+The new entry steps have a textural sand finish with saw-cut grooves and an 8” tall cheek wall that frames the entire passage to the front door and rose garden.
 The rose garden is conceived of as an invitation to enjoy the garden’s fragrance and beauty directly from the living room’s generous French doors.
-A space to entertain in, a cut-flower garden, an overlook to the sloped garden below and to the charm of neighboring homes, a breath of fresh air.
+A space to entertain in, a cut-flower garden, an overlook to the sloped garden below and, for the delight of neighboring homes, a breath of fresh air.

 Greens need growing!
 New photos of this project coming soon.